 PLEASE NOTE THAT THE LAW OFFICE OF GREG MONFORTON & PARTNERS IS NO LONGER ACCEPTING GADOLINIUM CASES.
-WE RECOMMEND THAT YOU MAKE USE OF THE LAWYER REFERRAL SERVICE PROVIDED BY THE LAW SOCIETY OF UPPER CANADA FOR HELP FINDING A LAWYER THAT IS ACCEPTING THESE TYPES OF CASES: https://lso.ca/public-resources/finding-a-lawyer-or-paralegal.
+WE RECOMMEND THAT YOU MAKE USE OF THE LAWYER REFERRAL SERVICE PROVIDED BY THE LAW SOCIETY OF ONTARIO FOR HELP FINDING A LAWYER THAT IS ACCEPTING THESE TYPES OF CASES: https://lso.ca/public-resources/finding-a-lawyer-or-paralegal.

 March 9, 2007 - Health Canada warned of the association between Gadolinium-based contrast agents and nephrogenic systemic fibrosis (NSF) and nephrogenic fibrosing dermopathy (NFD) in a letter to healthcare professionals.